 The stats are true, and they’re rather concerning.
 Essentially, they mean that training often has poor results because learning just isn’t ‘sticky’ enough.
 Why not?
 Because employees aren’t really (we mean really) engaging with content and activities.
 And why would they when that very content is dull, text-heavy, or detached from real life?

 The good news?
-There’s something called gamification in learning.
+There’s something called gamification in corporate training.
 And it’s exactly what you need to boost training engagement and ROI.
 The following sections will help you learn everything that matters about employee training gamification.
 And with real corporate examples, too.

-Gamification techniques are just beginning to take their rightful place in corporate training.
-But they’ve been applied more broadly to education for some time already.
+Gamification techniques have taken their rightful place in corporate training.
+They’ve been applied more broadly to education for some time already.
+But with the rise of remote/hybrid work models and the need for more online training, they quickly became an integral part of L&D strategies all over the world.
 These techniques draw on gaming design elements to make learning active, engaging, and practical.
 Of course, the bonus is that learners have more fun while doing it.

 Let’s take Duolingo as one of the shining examples of gamification in eLearning.
-This application helps more than 200 million people around the world learn a language of their choice.
-Yup, they have over 200 million subscribers.
-And this success is undoubtedly because learning with DuoLingo is a whole lotta fun!
+Since 2011, this application has achieved more than 500 million downloads and 40 million monthly users around the world use it to learn the language of their choice.

 Similarly, gamification in corporate training is about constructing real-life scenarios and challenges in a risk-free learning environment.
 Instead of being lectured to, employees learn through self-driven interactive training activities.
 This creates a more rewarding and meaningful learning experience.

 So, how do you go about it?
 Let’s discuss the secret to efficient corporate training gamification.
 Ready, set, go!

 How to gamify training fast